 An educated patient can significantly improve their success rate by understanding their procedure options and selecting an experienced vision-correction professional.
 Our doctors undergo extensive training for each vision-correction procedure or technology implemented at the Laser Eye Center.
 Collectively, the surgeons and staff at Laser Eye Center of Los Angeles and Orange County have over 26 years of training in refractive surgery and performed over 200,000 vision-correction procedures.

-Currently, the Laser Eye Center of Los Angeles and Orange County offers the following procedures:
+Currently the Laser Eye Center of Los Angeles, Orange, and San Bernardino counties offers the following procedures:

 - LASIK – Laser-Assisted In Situ Keratomileusis, permanently changes the shape of the cornea and is used to correct nearsightedness, farsightedness and astigmatism.